bilalq/blog/source/_posts/2012-12-17-getting-started-with-vim.markdown

 `brew install macvim --override-system-vim`

+Both of these install instructions also get you GUI versions of Vim.
+They can be a bit nicer in terms of appearance, but you lose out on the flexibility of being in a terminal if you choose to go with them.

 ## Play Around ##
 You can only get so much out of reading guides and blogposts.
 Now that you have